 We offer a wide range of innovative programs and workshops held right in your classroom.
 Geared to various grade levels, our education programs integrate artistic, literary, historical, and/or performance-based components that teach the lessons of Anne Frank in a meaningful and relevant manner for your students.

 Our programs range from introductory workshops on Anne Frank and the Holocaust to in-depth examinations of discrimination and intolerance.
 By examining the progression of historical events that result in the tragedies of genocide, slavery, terrorism, and/or hate crimes, our programs encourage students to act as leaders in challenging discrimination, intolerance, and bias-related violence in a positive and constructive way.

 Through incorporation of primary source documents and cross-curricular connections, our programs adhere directly to the Common Core State Standards, while challenging students to analyze history in the context of the present.

-For more information about field trips and our on-site education programs at our Center, click here.
+For more information about on-site education programs with our Center, click here